 Start with the type of the app

 Native apps.
-The apps of this sort are created specifically for one platform, aka operating system of device.
+The apps of this sort are created specifically for one platform, aka operating system.
 They can take full advantage of all the device features such as the camera, the list of contacts, the flashlight, the accelerometer, the compass or others, and are installed via an app store (Google Play, Apple’s App Store, Microsoft store, etc.).

 Mobile web apps.
 They are mobile-optimized websites that look and feel like native apps, still they are run by a web browser.

 Hybrid apps.
 This type representatives provide the mix of native apps and web apps.
-Like native apps, they are installed through app stores and can take advantage of the numerous features available on device.
+Like native apps, they are installed in app stores and can take advantage of the numerous features available on the device.
 As well as web apps, they rely on HTML being rendered in a web browser.